HypoopyH/PTXPhish/README.md

-# The dataset of Ethereum transaction-based phishing
+# The dataset of Ethereum payload-based transaction phishing

 This is the repository for paper "Dissecting Payload-based Transaction Phishing on Ethereum" accepted to NDSS 2025.